 The LDL-C achieved by year 1 was 93 mg/dL in the aggressive-treatment subjects and 136 mg/dL in the moderate group; 66% of the aggressive group had a LDL below 100 mg/dL, whereas 60% of the moderate-treatment group were above 130 mg/dL.
 The mean LDL-C difference between the two groups was 40 mg/dL.
 The percentage decrease from baseline for aggressive therapy approached 40% and was 13-15% in the moderate-treatment group.

 Warfarin Treatment: There was no effect of warfarin on graft status compared to placebo.

 Lovastatin Therapy: 27% of individuals in the aggressive-treatment group reached the primary end point vs. 39% of the moderate-treatment group (P < 0.001).
-The number of graft occlusions or new lesions were significantly lower with aggressive vs. moderate LDL lowering; improvement in graft status was not noted (no regression).
-Combined clinical outcomes showed no difference between the two lipid lowering groups, although there was a 29% lower rate of revascularization in the aggressive cohort (P = 0.03).
+The number of graft occlusions or new lesions was significantly lower with aggressive vs. moderate LDL lowering; improvement in graft status was not noted (no regression).
+Combined clinical outcomes showed no difference between the two lipid-lowering groups, although there was a 29% lower rate of revascularization in the aggressive cohort (P = 0.03).

 The authors conclude that aggressive reduction of LDL-C (below 100 mg/dL) significantly reduced progression of graft atherosclerosis, particularly when compared to a modest lowering of cholesterol of 15%.
 These data are concordant with the previously reported CLAS data and appear comparable with respect to angiographic changes to a number of coronary artery atherosclerosis regression trials.